 5. Identification of Restatement.
 If a previous version of the document was offered to the customer but requires changes before the customer will accept the offer, note that this document is restated (e.g. "This Amendment is a Restated document.")

-Example: "This Amendment provides updates for the AH-64D Helicopter program, which reduces the quantity of items and extends the Period of Performance for several line items per the customer's request.
+Example: "This Amendment provides updates for the AH-64D Helicopter program, which reduces the quantity of items and extends the Period of Performance (POP) for several line items per the customer's request.
 Amendment 3 was cancelled without acceptance."

 3